hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 them self with a perplexing set of challenges that needs to be accounted for in any state selection process of a proper state and backup management solution.
-Compounding these complexities is the fact any resilient state management system SHOULD also provide some means to verify the integrity of these long lived backups to ensure they will be valid when they are required, and to ensure the operators know how to execute the necessary recovery procedure(s).
+Compounding these complexities is the fact any resilient state management system SHOULD also provide some means to verify the integrity of these long-lived backups to ensure they will be valid when they are required, and to ensure the operators know how to execute the necessary recovery procedure(s).

 Similarly, many of the prescribed state management options require a high